nahuhh/Nodo/README.md

 [MoneroNodo.com](https://moneronodo.com/)

 Nodo is currently a prototype and in production sample hardware test phase.
-We expect production models to be assembled and delivered February.
+We expect production models to be assembled and delivered March.
 All images are 3D renders.
 If minimum sales numbers are not met, your funds will be returned to you in full Monero amount.